All Products

 Note

-You can use a Check node to check the availability of a MaxCompute partitioned table rather than a MaxCompute non-partitioned table.
+You can use a Check node to verify the availability of a MaxCompute partitioned table rather than a MaxCompute non-partitioned table.

-The following check policies are provided in Check nodes to help you check the availability of a MaxCompute partitioned table:
+The following check policies help you verify the data availability of a MaxCompute partitioned table:

 • Policy 1: Check whether a specified partition exists.